What are the essential research strategies for students?

 As students learn to deal with the increasing breadth and complexity of research topics, they’ll need to know how to narrow their focus by developing more specific research questions.

-In this activity, provide students with a list of topics to choose from; this can be an excellent opportunity for forging cross-curricular links.
+This activity provides students with a list of topics to choose from; this can be an excellent opportunity for forging cross-curricular links.
 For example, you might suggest history or physical education topics, such as The Vietnam War or Cardiovascular Exercise.

 Then, ask students to choose a topic and develop research questions on it for aspects they would like to explore further.
 For example, they might ask questions like How did the Vietnam War start?
 Or, What effect does cardiovascular exercise have on mood?